 Products with stem cell mélange:

-BRAD Biophotonic Sublime Youth Creator Gel-Cream ($245 in the shop) is a unique gel-cream that has a complex of plant stem cells and a patented encapsulated retinol complex.
+BRAD Biophotonic Sublime Youth Creator Gel-Cream ($245) is a unique gel-cream that has a complex of plant stem cells and a patented encapsulated retinol complex.
 Plus there’s a ton of amino acids.
 All in all, it’s an excellent firming serum.

 Avitalin Vitality Phytocell Complex ($68).
 Avitalin makes nutrient-rich formulas that utilize advanced anti-aging technology and contain no harmful chemicals — and all that at a decent price point.
 This silky whipped moisturizer has two types of plant-derived stem cells: embryonic phyto stem cell extract from young buds and shoots and apple stem cells.
 There’s also antioxidant green tea and acai berry.